ctrly4sh/day-planner-to-do-list/readme.md

 Thank you :)

-You can visit this link for checking it live , hosted by netlify . link : https://plan-your-day-6969.netlify.app
+You can visit this link for checking it live , hosted free using netlify . link : https://plan-your-day-6969.netlify.app